Monterroso/CozyCabin/docs/active-workflows/adminagent-workflow.md

 ---

-## 8. (Optional) Create “supabase/functions/tools/insertAiLogRecord.ts”
+## 8. (Optional) Create "supabase/functions/tools/insertAiLogRecord.ts"
-1. [ ] In supabase/functions/tools/, make a file named insertAiLogRecord.ts if you want to track metrics in an “ai_logs” table.
+1. [ ] In supabase/functions/tools/, make a file named insertAiLogRecord.ts if you want to track metrics in an "ai_logs" table.
 2. [ ] Insert a record whenever you do an AI action:
    ```ts:supabase/functions/tools/insertAiLogRecord.ts
    import { createClient } from "https://esm.sh/@supabase/supabase-js@2";